hassansuhaib/100-days-of-code/log.md

 ### Day 33: March 16, 2020.

 **Today's Progress:** I have started ES6 after JavaScript at freeCodeCamp.
 The concepts explained in this chapter are very important.
 I know I have projects pending from Responsive Web Design and I intend to do them soon.

+### Day 34, March 17, 2020.

+**Today's Progress:** Did some lessons on ES6 at #freeCodeCamp.
+Man, it is so weird, like you learn something and then you unlearn it and learn some other ways to do it.
+Not liking ES6 so far.